Jason2Brownlee/TechnicalExperts/README.md

 For each technical topic, ChatGPT is prompted to take on persona of an expert in the topic who is then interviewed for a general audience.
 The results are collected and turned into an essay in markdown format.

+This is an extension from ideas raised in the [Bad, Bad, Bad, Good](https://badbadbadgood.substack.com/) writing project.

 See the [interview prompt](prompts/interview_template.md) and a list of [candidate topics](prompts/topics.md).

 You can jump directly to [all essays](writing/) or [all prompts](prompts/).